When do courses take place?

 - has not obtained a high school diploma.

-Students can enrol in a school division/district or ALC for the purpose of obtaining the Mature Student High School Diploma if they are eligible as described above.
+Students can enroll in a school division/district or ALC for the purpose of obtaining the Mature Student High School Diploma if they are eligible as described above.

 What is Upgrading?